Guide

 • Content marketing: Creates valuable information that attracts and engages potential customers

-These approaches take more time than paid advertising but build long-term, sustainable traffic to your business.
+These approaches take more time than paid advertising but build long-term, sustainable traffic.
+Ben Charlton of Air8 Digital proves this works with his own online shop.

 SEO marketing

-Even basic SEO can significantly increase your online visibility without advertising costs.
+Even basic SEO improvements can help increase online visibility without paid media spend.

 Shareable content